it-at-m/Kindona/README.md

 ## What is KID?

 KID is a flutter-based application for helping users orientate inside of buildings.
-It provides the user with a map (like google maps and the like), with the option to differentiate between the different floors inside the building.
+It provides the user with a map (similar google maps and the like), with the option to differentiate between the different floors inside the building.

 ## How can I use KID?